mjnur/oomycete-effector-prediction/README.md

 how to get predicted effectors from an oomycete, secreted fasta file:

-1) make sure python3.6 is downloaded and running
+1) make sure python3.6 is downloaded
 2) make sure all packages are downloaded
 3) git clone this repository, cd into scripts directory
 4) run this on command line: